tolitius/bb8/README.md

 Available Commands:
-  change-trust   create, update, or delete a trustline create-account creates a new account fund           fund a test account gen-keys       create a pair of keys (in two files "file-name.pub" and "file-name") help           Help about any command load-account   load and return account details new-tx         build and submit a new transaction send-payment   send payment from one account to another set-options    set options on the account stream         stream "ledger", "payment" and "tranasaction" events submit-tx      submit a base64 encoded transaction version        print the version number of bb
+  change-trust   create, update, or delete a trustline create-account creates a new account decode         decodes a base64 encoded transaction fund           fund a test account gen-keys       create a pair of keys (in two files "file-name.pub" and "file-name") help           Help about any command load-account   load and return account details send-payment   send payment from one account to another set-options    set options on the account sign           sign a base64 encoded transaction stream         stream "ledger", "payment" and "tranasaction" events submit         submit a base64 encoded transaction version        print the version number of bb

 Flags: